What's it like to take apomorphine?

 Benefits of apomorphine

 Apomorphine starts working quickly.
-It can help to reduce motor symptoms, like stiffness, in 4 to 12 minutes.
-You can use it as a ‘rescue’ treatment if you feel an ‘off’ period starting.
+It can help to reduce motor symptoms like stiffness in four to 12 minutes.
+You can use it as a "rescue" treatment if you feel an "off" period starting.

 Side effects

-There are more possible side effects than those mentioned here, so always bring up any concerns with your specialist or Parkinson’s nurse.
+Always bring up any concerns about side effects with your specialist or Parkinson’s nurse.

 Vicki's story